elilowe1/storageManagement/README.md

 ## Modification to become an "official" assignment in the future
-1. Alllow multiple users to make transactions
+- Alllow multiple users to make transactions
-2. Make authentication so only certain users can access certain data/transactions
+- Make authentication so only certain users can access certain data/transactions
+- Unit tests to ensure the correctness of each function
+-